cloudmesh/technologies/chapters/tech/cascading.md

 desired data processing.
 Cascading works with other platforms such as Tez and Flink.
 It can also be used locally.
-Cascading is used by many companies that need big data handling such as Twitter, LinkedIn, eBay, Nokia to build their large-scale deployments using Cascading as basic building block.
+Cascading is used by many companies that need big data handling such as Twitter, LinkedIn, eBay, Nokia to build their large-scale deployments using Cascading as basic building block [@fa18-523-65-cascading-1].
-[@fa18-523-65-cascading-1]